pvd1313/gamma-beast-vg/README.md

 - Integrated weapon scopes not supported.
 - VG do not care if NV scope is turned on / off.
 - DX8 / DX9 not supported.
-- MCM settings is not applied on turned-on VG.
+- 2D scopes not supported.
 - VG loop audio when VG enabled seems to be not playing.

 ### Ideas: